 What’s In the River?
 Lab, Saturday, September 23

 Interested in why leaves change colors in the fall?
 In this Curiosity Lab, participants will collect colorful leaves to discover the science behind why leaves turn beautiful colors!
-Learn what chromatography is and how it working, allowing each child to see the pigments within each leaf.
+Learn what chromatography is and how it works.
+Each participant will be able to see the vivid pigments within each leaf.
 Explore the outdoors and learn more about nature.